StevenVegaL/NeuroTask/README.md

 # NeuroTask

-> Academic team project and portfolio case study for task and project management using microservices, containerization, observability, and distributed analytics.
+> Academic project and portfolio case study for task and project management using microservices, containerization, observability, and distributed analytics.

 ## Overview